Importance of Group Health Insurance for Employees and Employers

 Who is Eligible For Group Health Insurance?

 Providing Group Health Insurance to employees is an excellent opportunity for employers and non-employers to provide access to private medical care when medical costs are on the rise.
-Whether it is a small business, startup, welfare association, or a group with a common interest, the security of a Group Insurance refers to any insurance plan under which a group of employees (and their dependents), or members of a scheme helps in boosting the morale of employees and the brand of your organization.
+Whether it is a small business, startup, welfare association, or a group with a common interest, the security of a group insurance scheme helps in boosting the morale of employees and the brand of your organization.
 But, are you and your business eligible for a Group Health Insurance plan?
 Read ahead to learn eligibility criteria for a Group Health Insurance.

 Whether you are an emerging startup, organization small and large, social/cultural association, or a group with a common interest, you are eligible to apply for a Group Health Insurance Plan.
 Organizations or groups with more than 10 employees can opt for a Group Health cover.
 However, the insurance industry regulator, the IRDA has stated that micro-insurance plans can be availed by groups of less than 5 employees.